usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 A link can:

 1. Reference (external) information that is not represented in OSCAL format.
 This could include references to (cybersecurity) laws and regulations, references to organizational standards and guides, references to a software bill of materials (SBOM), and more.
+See [*linking to a network resolvable resource](/concepts/uri-use/#linking-to-a-network-resolvable-resource) for more information.
 2. Reference objects within the current OSCAL document.
+See [*linking to another OSCAL object*](/concepts/uri-use/#linking-to-another-oscal-object) for more information.

 Organizations can limit duplication of content, reduce the size of their OSCAL files, and maintain important content relationships by using links.